waln0/i-like-trains-noah-nathan/README.md

 ## Client-Server Communication

 Communication between the client and server is done via TCP/IP sockets:
-1. The client connects to the server (by default on localhost:5555)
+1. The client connects to the distant server (by default on localhost:5555)
 2. The client sends its agent name to the server
 3. The server regularly sends the game state to clients
 4. Clients send their actions (directions) to the server